FrederikDanielsen/probpy/README.md

 ## Contact

-For questions, suggestions, or support, feel free to reach out to the repository owner.
+For questions, suggestions, or support, feel free to reach out to me at danielsen.contact@gmail.com.